C2DH/ranketwo/_units/boder2-webtechnology.md

 order: 3
 cover:
   url: https://i.vimeocdn.com/video/718778251.jpg?mw=900&mh=506&q=70
+og:
+  description: "Web history in a nutshell: comparing the first website on David Boder in 2000 to the one launched in 2009."

 ---

 Web history in a nutshell: comparing the first website on David Boder in 2000 to the one launched in 2009.